A systematic investigation into the effect of roughness on self-propelled swimming plates: Introduction

 While kinematics have received the majority of the literature's attention, they are not the only factor affecting the locomotive properties of swimmers.
 Many studies have identified drag-reducing properties of certain textures.
-Although most of these studies are applied on static geometries, it has been suggested that these effects could transfer to unsteady aquatic propulsion. \cite{Bechert2000} showed that when the shark skin-like denticles interlock, they can passively reduce the drag on the surface much like a riblet.
+Although most of these studies are applied on static geometries, it has been suggested that these effects could transfer to unsteady aquatic propulsion. \cite{Bechert2000} showed that when shark skin-like denticles interlock, they can passively reduce the drag on the surface much like a riblet.
 Riblets are small-scale two-dimensional transverse grooves whose height scale with the viscous scales of the flow and can act as drag reduction devices (\cite{WALSH1982, Park1994FlowLayer, RGarcia-Mayoral2011, Cui2019EffectLayer}).
-However, if riblets are not viscous scaled and/or have other larger-scale features to them (such as a larger pattern of inclinations) they create new flow features and perhaps increase drag (\cite{Bechert2000, Nugroho2013Large-scaleRoughness, VonDeyn2022FromRidges, Rouhi2022Riblet-generatedAnalogy}).
-Similarly, When the denticles do not entirely interlock, the three-dimensionality of denticles can be detrimental and increase drag.
-The work of \cite{Boomsma2016} corroborated this finding; they compared two shapes of shark denticles to a scallop riblet design using DNS simulations.
-They found that the denticles increased the drag by $44\%-50\%$ whilst the riblets reduced drag by $5\%$ compared to the smooth surface.
-This suggests that there are issues related to the hydrodynamics of shark skin that remain unresolved.
+However, if riblets are not viscous scaled and/or have other larger-scale features to them (such as a larger pattern of inclinations) they create new flow features and perhaps increase drag (\cite{Bechert2000, Nugroho2013Large-scaleRoughness, Boomsma2016, VonDeyn2022FromRidges, Rouhi2022Riblet-generatedAnalogy}).
+The sensitivity of riblets to these specific flow conditions calls into question their applicability to boost the performance of unsteady swimmers.